Achieving social protection for all through partnerships

 - It further develops the publicly accessible openIMIS software and promulgates its use.
 This software serves to optimise the management of health and social protection programmes.

 - In addition to this, the programme supports the Digital Convergence Initiative (DCI).
-The DCI, together with international organisations and Expertise France, supports the digitalisation and alignment of social protection systems in partner countries across the globe.
-Public funds are therefore used more efficiently and access to social services is simplified.
+It thus promotes the digitalisation and alignment of social protection systems in partner countries across the globe.

 - At the same time, the programme improves financing for social protection.
 To this end, it supports cross-institutional dialogue to develop strategies.
 Apart from this, it supports specific countries in linking financing arrangements for climate risks with social protection.